Research

 5. Track Your Results

+The number one mistake people make is they don’t track their results after buying backlinks.
 We get that it’s not exactly the most exciting part of the process.
 But it’s crucial.

 Without keeping an eye on your analytics, you can’t know whether your investment was worth it.

-• Domain Authority: The overall authority of your domain should improve too.
+• Domain Authority: The overall authority of your domain should improve, too.

 If you don’t see an increase in these metrics, chances are you’ve invested in a low-quality backlink.